eLLM: Elastic Memory Management Framework for Efficient LLM Serving: Design

-Considering the potential overhead introduced by tensor virtualization due to virtual-to-physical address mappings, eLLM implements tailored memory pool management strategies for each type of eTensor.
-Rather than immediately unmapping eTensor instances from physical resources at the end of their lifecycle, the system marks them as mapped, available tensor slots and tracks their mapping sizes, thereby enabling efficient memory reuse.
-The KV eTensor pool employs a Best-Fit algorithm for incoming requests.
-Given the set of available pre-mapped tensor slots $ R=\{r \mid r \in Mapped \wedge r. state=Available \}$ and a target memory size $s$, the algorithm prioritizes selecting the smallest feasible slot satisfying the requirement $r_i=\arg \min _{r_j \in R}\left\{\operatorname{size}\left(r_j\right) \mid \operatorname{size}\left(r_j\right) \geq s\right\}$.
+To mitigate the potential overhead introduced by tensor virtualization via virtual-to-physical address mappings, eLLM implements tailored memory-pool management strategies for each eTensor type.
+Rather than immediately unmapping eTensor instances from physical resources at the end of their lifecycles, the system marks them as mapped and available tensor slots, and tracks their mapping sizes, thereby enabling efficient memory reuse.
+The KV eTensor pool employs a \textit{\textbf{Best-Fit algorithm}} for incoming requests.
+Given the set of available pre-mapped tensor slots $ R=\{r \mid r \in Mapped \wedge r.state=Available \}$ and a target memory size $s$, the algorithm prioritizes selecting the smallest feasible slot satisfying the requirement $r_i=\arg \min _{r_j \in R}\left\{\operatorname{size}\left(r_j\right) \mid \operatorname{size}\left(r_j\right) \geq s\right\}$.
 If no such slot exists, on-demand mapping is triggered.
-The Activation eTensor pool retains the framework’s native Best-Fit with Coalescing (BFC) strategy.
+The Activation eTensor pool retains the framework’s native \textit{\textbf{Best-Fit with Coalescing (BFC) strategy}}.

-Due to the separate pooling mechanism of eTensor, all physical chunks are labeled with their corresponding eTensor category, referred as ownership.
-However, they essentially belong to a unified physical memory pool.
-This feature enables zero-overhead identifier conversion only through mapping relationship propagation, allowing eLLM to dynamically allocate resources based on runtime workloads.